Yotambu100/PythonCalculator/README.md

 ## Developer guide:

-# important modules and class
+# Important modules and class

 	**Controller**
 Class that responsible on navigation between the different scenarios and stages of the solve.the controller does one step at a time (according to the status)